bala-janakiraman/ruby-on-rails-kickstarter/README.md

-Vagrant-RubyVM
+Ruby on Rails kickstarter VM
 ==============

-Setting up a Ruby VM for PerfEng tools dev.
+Setting up a VM for Ruby on Rails learning/development.(also Ruby if you want to ..)

 ## Prerequisites